jpcima/ADLplug/README.md

 **1.0.0.beta.4 (dev)**

 - fixed a case when the state loading fallback would fail because of a bad initialization sequence
+- allow to reload a saved bank which has no melodic banks or no percussive banks
+- update the bank collection for OPN2

 **1.0.0.beta.3**